addyosmani/backbone-fundamentals/README.md

 We can now begin writing test specs for our Todo application, which are listed and separated by component (e.g Models, Collections etc.).
 It's useful to pay attention to the name of the test, the logic being tested and most importantly the assertions being made as this will give you some insight into how what we've learned can be applied to a complete application.

-To get the most out of this section, I recommend grabbing <https://github.com/addyosmani/backbone-koans-qunit> - this is a port of the Backbone.js Jasmine Koans over to QUnit that I converted for this post.
+To get the most out of this section, I recommend looking at the QUnit Koans included in the `practicals\qunit-koans` folder - this is a port of the Backbone.js Jasmine Koans over to QUnit that I converted for this post.

 *In case you haven't had a chance to try out one of the Koans kits as yet, they are a set of unit tests using a specific testing framework that both demonstrate how a set of specs for an application may be written, but also leave some tests unfilled so that you can complete them as an exercise.*